 Named among Maryland’s PBIS Gold Medal Schools since 2005, St. Elizabeth School is located in Baltimore to serve special needs students from 6-21.
 MSDE-certified teachers deliver differentiated instruction with clinical treatment, OT, PT, SLP, and behavioral support.
 St. Elizabeth’s Wright Center for Transition Services also offers work-based learning.
 SES 11-month programs cost $38,027 yearly.

 Situated in Culver City, California, Park Century School is a non-profit, co-ed daytime school founded in 1968 to serve learning disabled children in grades 2-8.
 PCS offers a remedial, child-centered curriculum that includes the arts, physical education, and technology.
 Fully accredited by CAIS, Park Century was selected among the NASET’s 2016 Schools of Excellence.
 FAST financial aid is available for affording the $41,000 tuition.

 For disabled people, daily life can seem like an impossible challenge.
-Stephen Hawking is all too familiar with the challenge of living a fulfilling life while being limited by disabilities.
-In fact, since he was born in 1942, he has been battling disability for the better part of his 74 years.
-While most people with amyotrophic lateral sclerosis (ALS) die prematurely, Hawking has pushed through his illness and become a world-famous physicist and more importantly, an inspiration to us all.
-Over the years, his work in theoretical physics has captured the public eye due to his intelligence, exceptional insight, tenacious research, and creativity.
+Prior to his passing in 2018, Stephen Hawking was all too familiar with the challenge of living a fulfilling life while being limited by disabilities.
+In fact, since his birth in 1942, he battled a disability for the better part of his life.
+While most people with amyotrophic lateral sclerosis (ALS) die prematurely, Hawking had pushed through his illness and become a world-famous physicist and more importantly, an inspiration to us all.
+Over the years, his work in theoretical physics captured the public eye due to his intelligence, exceptional insight, tenacious research, and creativity.